Religion in pre-Islamic Arabia: Prophets and prophetic claimants

+Christian clergy and monks

+Monasteries were centers of Christian scholarship, intellectual activity, and theology.
+Four monasteries have been discovered in Eastern Arabia and one monastery has been found in northern Saudi Arabia.
+They are also documented, in inscriptions and literary sources, in South Arabia.
+Syriac Christian churches may have trained and helped run these monasteries.
+The practice of monasticism is criticized regularly in the Quran.

 Practices

 Stone-carved god-stones in Petra, Jordan.

 Cult images and idols

 The worship of sacred stones constituted one of the most important practices of the Semitic speaking peoples, including Arabs.
 Cult images of a deity were most often an unworked stone block.
 The most common name for these stone blocks was derived from the Semitic nsb ("to be stood upright"), but other names were used, such as Nabataean masgida ("place of prostration") and Arabic duwar ("object of circumambulation", this term often occurs in pre-Islamic Arabic poetry).
 These god-stones were usually a free-standing slab, but Nabataean god-stones are usually carved directly on the rock face.
 Facial features may be incised on the stone (especially in Nabataea), or astral symbols (especially in South Arabia).
 Under Greco-Roman influence, an anthropomorphic statue might be used instead.

 The Book of Idols describes two types of statues: idols (sanam) and images (wathan).
 If a statue were made of wood, gold, or silver, after a human form, it would be an idol, but if the statue were made of stone, it would be an image.

 Representation of deities in animal-form was common in South Arabia, such as the god Sayin from Hadhramaut, who was represented as either an eagle fighting a serpent or a bull.
+S(ay)in's name is inscribed 𐩪𐩺𐩬 (syn) in monumental Ancient South Arabian script on coins minted in the Kingdom of Hadramaut between the 1st and 3rd centuries CE.
+The name is accompanied variously by images of eagles, a head with radiating rays, or a bull with a crescent moon between its horns, all of which are thought to be symbols associated with local astral cults in the kingdom.

 Floor-plan of the peristyle hall of the Awwam temple in Ma'rib.